 - Bake for 20-22 minutes or until a toothpick inserted into the middle comes out clean.

 - Let cool in pan for 5 minutes before transferring to a cooling rack.
-Enjoy and let cool completely and store leftovers in an air-tight container in fridge or freezer.
+Enjoy and let cool completely before storing leftovers in an air-tight container in fridge or freezer.